geekynakshtra/Applite/README.md

 # Applite
-# Few-Shot Learning on CIFAR-100 with MobileNetV2
+# Few-Shot Learning on CIFAR-100

-This repository contains a simple implementation of few-shot learning on the CIFAR-100 dataset using a pre-trained MobileNetV2 model.
-The goal is to demonstrate how to fine-tune a pre-trained model on a small subset of data for each class.

-## Overview

-- **Dataset**: CIFAR-100
-- **Model**: MobileNetV2 pre-trained on ImageNet
-- **Task**: Few-shot learning with 5 examples per class
+This project demonstrates a few-shot learning approach using a pre-trained ResNet50 model on the CIFAR-100 dataset.
+Few-shot learning aims to train a model with a limited number of samples per class.
+This project includes data preparation, model training, evaluation, and computing various performance metrics such as accuracy, precision, recall, and F1 score.

-## Requirements
+# Requirements

-- Python 3.x
+Python 3.7+
-- PyTorch
+PyTorch
-- torchvision
+torchvision
-- scikit-learn
-- numpy
+numpy
+scikit-learn